weskeiser/Game-Assignment/README.md

 ##### To make a balanced combat system I have made some alterations:

-_Base damage calculations depend on the strength attribute_, allowing the strength of the character to be determined by it.
+Base damage calculations depend on the `STRENGTH` attribute, allowing the strength of the character to be determined by it.

-_Attack speed relies on the dexterity attribute_ (tick penalty when performing an attack), allowing the characters' ability to attack with speed and nimbleness be determined by it.
+Attack speed relies on the `DEXTERITY` attribute (tick penalty when performing an attack), allowing the characters' ability to attack with speed and nimbleness be determined by it.

-_Affinity with magic to be determined.
-Spells probably._
+Summoning a familiar relies on the `INTELLIGENCE` attribute., allowing the affinity with magic be determined by it.

+### Total Attributes

+TotalAttributes has been renamed `defensiveAttributes`, representing the total of worn `armorAttributes`, with a custom defenses calculation model laid out in \*\*\*\*. `levelingAttributes` have been left to their intuitive domain; representing the amount by which a Hero's attributes gain levels, and do not contribute to total attributes.

+Appendix D, point 2 stipulates the `EquipmentManager` should have a `getArmorAttributes` method.
+I have moved it to each armor item, where it logically fits in my implementation.

-### Notes
+### Hero Attributes

-Using an EnumMap, empty slots are automatically initialized with null values.
-• Equip – two variants, for equipping armor and weapons \*\*\*\*
+HeroAttributes renamed `CharacterAttributes`.

+##### Specification in Appendix B, point 5.2:

-\*\*\*\*Should have methods to add two instances together OR increase one instance by a specified amount.
+> This class should have methods to add two instances together and return the sum OR increase the one instance by a specified amount.
+Which to use is up to you on what best suits your solution.

+I see no use for such methods and have not implemented them.

+---

 Custom InvalidWeaponException thrown with appropriate message if wrong type or insufficient level
 \*\*\*\* Split into individual